GuillermoHazebrouck/gnav-web/README.md

 > [!NOTE]
 > The repository is behind the published version.
 There will be an update this year, jumping directly to version 3C.

-Visit the project [website](https://sites.google.com/view/g-nav) for a demo and more infomation.
+Visit the project [website](https://go-gliding.app) for demo servers and more infomation.

 There is also a native version of the software that you can find [here](https://github.com/GuillermoHazebrouck/gnav).
 The applications are quite similar, although there will be more and more discrepancies as this project evolves.